z-keith/neuronroot/README.md

 - add automated nodule detection (via radius expansion detection) [???]

 #known bugs/issues:
+- *URGENT:* Does it make sense to preserve parent-child relationships when deleting pixels?
+What if we removed the internal-pixel removal and broke parent-child relationships?
 - radii start at 0 instead of 0.5 (diameter starts at 0 instead of 1) which gives an incorrect average radius value
 - program is not set up for automatically pulling from a directory
 - program does not include user selection of seed point or scale